scrum2b/scrum2b/README.md

 SUMMARY
 -------

-**Scrum2B tool** (www.scrum2b.com) is a Project Management application, developed by ScrumTobe Team (www.scrumtobe.com), is an Opensource - plugin of Redmine (www.redmine.org) and free to use in Scrum/Agile projects for Software development.
+**Scrum2B Tool** (www.scrum2b.com) is a Project Management application, developed by ScrumTobe Team (www.scrumtobe.com), is an Opensource - plugin of Redmine (www.redmine.org) and free to use in Scrum/Agile projects for Software development.
-The newest version (2.0) is completed with more features:

-1. The ScrumBoard: based on another Redmine plugin with a board, but we completed more features, allow teams could treat like a REAL BOARD.
-Users could drad and drop a task to sort/organizate the Sprint.
-2. The Backlog Sprint: list all issues based on the sort from ScrumBoard, move issues to another sprints.
-The screen is designed mostly focus on managers and make it more simple than Issue Tracking in Redmine.
-3. Users could show and edit detail information of issues, like Attach files, comments.
-4. The plugin could run with many Redmine themes.
+**NOTE: we are developing the new UX/UI styles for Scrum2B Tool at:** https://github.com/scrum2b/scrum2b-mockup

 **You could see the demo version at:**
 - *http://scrum2b.com/projects/scrum2b-demo*